mjdecker/mjdecker.github.io/_notes/software-testing/equivalence-partitioning.md

 * Do all months need all day partitions tested?

 # With Boundary Value testing
-* Equilavent partitioning is commonly paired with boundary value testing
+* Equilavence partitioning is commonly paired with boundary value testing
 	* Break down into equivalence classes
 	* Test boundary (and a typical) value of equivalence classes